 The CD was misplaced for many years but luckily surfaced just in time for the 2018 website revision.
 Printed text of six of the bios was also located; unfortunately, the text for two bios is missing.

 Many people will no doubt recognize the merchants whose portraits are displayed, and we've provided the information we have about each.
 Please contact us to offer additional information or suggestions.

-This is a growing collection of images scanned from interviewee loans of their family photos.
+This is a growing collection of images that have been provided by interviewees to enhance their interviews.
 Most of those shown here have been inserted into the transcript of that person's interview, but we've collected them here for easier viewing.
 To learn more about the interviewee, follow the link to the transcript after you click the image.